-McGill-Mandler Hall Building Electric Demand Before and after WPT installation
+McGill-Mandler Hall Building Electric Demand Before and after WPT installation the year; and some of the air handler outside air economizers were not functioning properly.

 In early 2011, as part of a monitoring based commissioning (MBCx) program, Eaton Energy Solutions provided a thorough evaluation of McGill-Mandler Hall's HVAC system to identify opportunities to maximize operating efficiency and meet the needs of building occupants.
 Engineers identified a number of HVAC inefficiencies including the following: